m1racoli/karajan/README.md

 # bit.karajan
-A conductor of aggregations in Airflow
+A conductor of aggregations in Apache Airflow